orbcode/orbuculum/README.md

  `-l [port]`: Set listening port for the incoming connections from clients.

  `-m`: Monitor interval (in mS) for reporting on state of the link.
-If baudrate is specified (using `-a`) then the percentage link occupancy is also reported.
+If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.

   `-n`: Enforce sync requirement for ITM (i.e. ITM needs to issue syncs)